 6. Frederik’s Church

 Just a stone’s throw from Amalienborg Palace is the stunning Frederik’s Church (Marble Church).
 This striking Rococo-style church with a large copper green dome is reminiscent of St Peter’s Basilica in Rome.
-It is the largest dome church in Scandinavia, and its dome looms large over the Copenhagen skyline.
-The outside of the church features statues of Danish saints.

-It’s totally worth popping inside to see the really phenomenal dome and artwork in the church.
-The dome is supported by 12 substantial pillars, each adorned with rich frescoes in blue, gold, and green, representing Christ’s Apostles.
-The stonework inside is rather modest, but the windows, paintings, and the bright ceiling are worth a look.
+The massive dome is supported by 12 substantial pillars, each adorned with rich frescoes in blue, gold, and green, representing Christ’s Apostles.
+The stonework inside is rather modest, but the windows, paintings, and bright ceiling are worth a look.

-Insider Tip
+Pro Tip

 Just 50 meters away from the Marble Church lies the Russian Orthodox Alexander Nevsky Church, the only one of its kind in Copenhagen.
 The church is dedicated to the Russian patron saint Alexander Nevsky and was built in 1883 as a gift from Tsar Alexander III to mark his marriage to Princess Dagmar of Denmark.
 I love the way how its golden onion domes shimmer in the sun.